gama-platform/gama-platform.github.io/wiki/Statements.md

 #### Embedments
 * The `add` statement is of type: **Single statement**
-* The `add` statement can be embedded into: chart, Behavior, Sequence of statements or action,
+* The `add` statement can be embedded into: chart, Behavior, Sequence of statements or action, Layer,
 * The `add` statement embeds statements:

 ----